-E-mail: info@echmb.com Tel: 1 869 466 7869 Fax: 1 869 466-7518
+E-mail: info@echmb.com Tel: 1-869-466-7869 Fax: 1-869-466-7518

-The Prospectus has been drawn up in accordance with the Securities (Prospectus) Regulations 2001.
-The Eastern Caribbean Securities Regulatory Commission and Eastern Caribbean Central Bank accept no responsibility for the contents of this Prospectus, make no representations as to its accuracy or completeness and expressly disclaim any liability whatsoever for any loss whatsoever arising from or reliance upon the whole or any part of the contents of this Prospectus.
+The Prospectus has been drawn up in accordance with the Securities (Prospectus) Regulations SRO 54 of 2001 of the laws of Grenada.
+The Eastern Caribbean Securities Regulatory Commission accept no responsibility for the contents of this Prospectus, make no representations as to its accuracy or completeness and expressly disclaim any liability whatsoever for any loss whatsoever arising from or reliance upon the whole or any part of the contents of this Prospectus.
 If you are in doubt about the contents of this document or need financial or investment advice you should consult a person licensed under the Securities Act or any other duly qualified person who specializes in advising on the acquisition of corporate instruments or other securities.

-JANUARY 2016
+NOVEMBER 2016